HL7/crmi-ig/input/pages/content-lifecycle.md

 ### Publishing

 The publishing phase is supported by the Publishable profiles defined in this implementation guide.
-See the [Profiles](profiles.html) page for a complete descripition of the Publishable capability category and profiles.
+See the [Profiles](profiles.html) page for a complete description of the Publishable capability category and profiles.

 In addition, the $package and $data-requirements operations are concerned with tracing dependencies and constructing packages for the distribution of content.